OSINTI4L/DuckyScript-Payloads/Payloads/Tunnel_Rat/README.md

 <img width="400" height="282" alt="pager" src="https://github.com/user-attachments/assets/acdf5ed8-40e4-43f6-9169-9c78b5f07bf3" />

-**This means once the pager is implanted the attacker never requires physical access to the pager again to interact with it.**
+**This means once the pager is implanted the attacker never requires physical access to the pager to interact with it.**

 **7.** Once the attacker has entered the target network password the management portal is shutdown to obfuscate its presence.